A Timeline of the Rich History of the Hall’s Hill Volunteer Fire Department

 Reed recalls a house fire at which the owner would not let Station No. 8 crews take their positions.
 Other stations had to be summoned.
 He describes the episode as somewhat rare but says that when Station No. 8 responded to calls beyond Hall’s Hill, he and colleagues would often hear insults including one barrage from a drunk man being treated for a broken ankle.
 “We were trying to help him but it didn’t make no difference,” Reed remembered with a laugh in 2008.

-Suggested additions or corrections for this timeline?
-Please use the comments section below or email email@example.com.
+Do you have suggested additions or corrections for this timeline?
+Please use the comments section below.

-Assistance with this page generously provided by Judy and Arthur Branch, Kitty Clark-Stevenson, Capt.
+This timeline was written by Peter Golkin, a former Library staff person.
+Assistance was provided by Judy and Arthur Branch, Kitty Clark-Stevenson, Capt.
 Chuck Kramaric, Jimmie Taylor, Hartman Reed and the Arlington VA Virtual Fire Museum.